Upper Eyelid Surgery

 - An asymmetrical result.

 - Blurred vision.

 - Vision loss (extremely rare).

 Understandably, one of the main issues that concerns most patients is the accidental removal of too much skin from the upper eyelid, making it difficult to close the eye all the way.
-As an experienced Oculoplastics and Reconstructive Surgeon who specializes in cosmetic eyelid surgery, Dr. Purewal is very conservative during the skin excision process.
+As an experienced Oculoplastics and Reconstructive Surgeon who specializes in upper blepharoplasty, Dr. Purewal is very conservative during the skin excision process.

 Will insurance cover upper eyelid surgery?

 Insurance does not cover eyelid surgery if you are choosing to have this procedure for rejuvenation purposes, as this surgery is considered cosmetic.